Series Review: The Folk of the Air (Holly Black)-Favbookshelf

 Rating: 4 / 5; Our Rating Guide

-Recommendation: Totally!
-Just keep your patience and you will have one of the most beautiful endings you have ever read.
+Recommendation: Absolutely.
+Just be patient, and you’ll get one of the most satisfying endings you’ve ever read.

 Conclusion of The Folk of the Air Series